 Just like Queen have been touring the world with Adam Lambert covering Freddie Mercury, the NPG picked America’s Got Talent 2019 semi-finalist MacKenzie as their new lead vocalist.

-It was an unmissable opportunity, as well as a big honour, for me to interview keyboardist Morris Hayes, who – in addition to having worked with Stevie Wonder and Whitney Houston – was in The New Power Generation for more than 20 years and served as Prince’s musical director for most of that time.
+NPG’s tour Celebrating Prince took place in 2019 as an epic musical homage featuring the music of Prince, and this has been the occasion for me to interview keyboardist Morris Hayes, who – in addition to having worked with Stevie Wonder and Whitney Houston – spent more than 20 years in The New Power Generation and served as Prince’s musical director for most of that time.

 But our interview hasn’t been only about Prince and his music: Morris has strong opinions about Rome (!), gun sales in the United States and songs about cars.